Financing Your Purchase

 The challenge with a renovation loan on a purchase is that you have to get bids lined up before going into underwriting, & you may not know the full scope of renovations since you haven’t actually lived in the home yet!
 Additionally, you’ll have a higher interest rate & more closing costs with these products.

-Most of the time, we recommend structuring the loan with less money down so that you can do the renovations after closing.
+Most of the time, it is recommended to structure the loan with less money down so that you can do the renovations after closing.
 This lets you figure out what renovations you want to do & have a more manageable timeframe to complete the renovations after you’ve closed.

 In the most updated Illinois purchase agreement, there is a 10 business day timeframe to apply for a mortgage.
 Otherwise, the seller can declare the contract terminated.
 However, once you go under contract, you will want to apply for the loan right away to stay ahead of financing and closing deadlines.

-If you get a new job as a salaried employee in the same line of work, we should be able to use that income for loan qualification.
+We strongly encourage clients to keep the same employment after getting pre-approved until closing.
+But life happens sometimes!
+If you get a new job as a salaried employee in the same line of work, you should be able to use that income for loan qualification.
+If you are changing line of work, or going to a position with variable pay, that can impact the loans approvability.

 If you lose your job, you will want to let your lender know ASAP.
 Losing your job during the process will affect your ability to get a loan.
 If you cannot get a loan because of a lost job, we want to communicate that to your attorney and let them advise on the best next steps for the contract.